thomasjjj/tg-keyword-trends/README.md

 [![Screenshot of some of the information generated in the report](https://user-images.githubusercontent.com/118008765/230942324-d42d96da-8df4-4a87-8201-360852b2f662.png "xxx")](https://user-images.githubusercontent.com/118008765/230942324-d42d96da-8df4-4a87-8201-360852b2f662.png "xxx")

 This tool has been tested on English and Russian language search terms.

-***Currently English has full functionality and the tool works well with Cyrillic, but the generated report may have a few issues.
-All other features should work as expected.***

 **WARNING:** This tool uses your list of followed groups as the list it searches from.
 It may include personal chats/groups.
 For the sake of OPSEC, it is recommended to use a burner account and follow only investigation-specific chats.